Deciding to start writing a book is intimidating, especially if you’re a beginner.

 How do you start writing a book for the first time?

 This might be hard at first but really, you can write a book even if you’re not the best writer.
 Chandler Bolt (the man who started Self-Publishing School) was a C- English student and still wrote and published 6 bestselling books.
 Some of what you need is basic writing skills, but most of what gets books sold is marketing them successfully.

 The truth is that if you’re brand new to this, guidance will be the most important thing.
 Having someone tell you what to do and what works best will help you be the most successful and learn the most during this process.

-Learning as much as you can will give you most of the knowledge you need to get it done.
+Learning from someone who has “been there, done that” will help tremendously.
+That alone will give you most of the knowledge you need to get it done.

 But you can also get started right here with these steps for starting to write a book.

 How to Start to Write a Book Step-by-Step